-- 1-way Exclusive — An engineer can exclude their own IP, but the company owns anything else.
+- 1-way Exclusive — An engineer can exclude their IP, but the company owns anything else.
 Companies who are trying to be better about this often shift to this position.
 The engineer can exclude prior art, but anything more from that point forward is the companies.
-Often times the space provided to exclude prior art is about 3 lines, squeezed into the bottom of a page—but the better agreements allow for an attached schedule.
+Often the space provided to exclude prior art is about 3 lines, squeezed into the bottom of a page— but the better agreements allow for an attached schedule.
 The challenge with this is it doesn't account for individual IP going forward, only in the past.

 - Mutually Inclusive — This agreement is the most balanced.
 The engineer lists prior art which is clearly out of scope, and the company includes the products and scope of work that they are working on.
-The engineer's work is expressly excluded (to avoid any confusion for Derivative works and licenses granted to the company), and the company's IP is is expressly included.
+The engineer's work is expressly excluded (to avoid any confusion for Derivative works and licenses granted to the company), and the company's IP is expressly included.
 The assertion is then that anything worked which is not part of the inclusion is outside the bounds of this agreement.
-AND, the agreement can be ammended as time progresses and new projects are created (from both sides), with a co-signed ammendment.
+AND, the agreement can be amended as time progresses and new projects are created (from both sides), with a co-signed amendment.

-The third option is the ideal.
+The third option is ideal.
 However, I have never seen it in actual use.
 It puts a larger burden of work on the company to have to spell out their IP and keep it updated.
-The attourneys like the simple clauses there now, but they are not balanced.
-A change like this comes with risk, because you would be forging new clauses.
+The attorneys like the simple clauses there now, but they are not balanced.
+A change like this comes with risk because you would be forging new clauses.
 However, the larger risk may come in from the other methods, especially as Open Source Software grows and becomes more dominant in the world (see below for Derivative Works).

 A few more challenges

-Unfortunately the perspective of ownership is not the end of this problem.
+Unfortunately, the perspective of ownership is not the end of this problem.
 The reality is that these agreements also look at IP as some clean and discrete product that rolls off an assembly line.
-It doesn't account for the actual reality that a majority of creative work is derivative from something else that the engineer either finds, or has had from past projects.
+It doesn't account for the actual reality that a majority of creative work is derivative from something else that the engineer either finds or has had from past projects.

 If the agreement does not consider background IP that either party brings to the table, and how to license that if/when it is included, then it's leaving itself open for challenges.
 Especially when open-source software is at the heart of something.
-If you think this isn't a big risk, look into what happened when Cisco included GPL software into their first generation IP phone.
+If you think this isn't a big risk, look into what happened when Cisco included GPL software into their first-generation IP phone.

 I should add that I am a contributor and proponent of Open Source Software, but I also know that a company has to protect itself.
 Being aware of what is used and how helps keep an intellectual property roadmap clean.